romaricdrigon/GFMarkdownEditor/README.md

 It uses [Twitter Bower](https://github.com/twitter/bower) to fetch assets, just run ```bower install``` Or, if you're lazy, I uploaded a complete distribution (including assets) [here](http://gfmeditor.romaricdrigon.fr/GFMarkdownEditor-1.0.0.zip)

+From a local webserver, everything should run fine (you can't use the preview without a webserver).
-From localhost, everything should run fine.
-To use it from a webdomain, as documented [here](http://developer.github.com/v3/#cross-origin-resource-sharing), you must register your application as an [OAuth application](https://github.com/settings/applications) (fill up the form, the callback URL doesn't really matter).
+To use it from a webdomain, as documented [here](http://developer.github.com/v3/#cross-origin-resource-sharing), you must register your application on Github as an [OAuth application](https://github.com/settings/applications) (fill up the form, the callback URL doesn't really matter).

 ## Credits